 Unfortunately, there's not much under Utah divorce law.
-Since Utah is a nofault divorce state (click here to see what this means), you can't legally stop a divorce from happening.
+Since Utah is a no-fault divorce state, you can't legally stop a divorce from happening.
 You might be able to delay the divorce, but you can't stop it.